godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

 Changes are applied immediately as runtime overrides so you can see their effect in the viewport.
 This provides a good way to find the LOD range and budget your project can live with.
-Press **Save to Project Settings** to save the current values to project settings.
+Press :button:`Save to Project Settings` to save the current values to the project settings.

 Controlling streaming at runtime
 --------------------------------